DirtyHarryLYL/HAKE/README.md

 4. run `eval_default_run`

-## HAKE-HICO-DET (For Instance-level HOI Detection)
+## HAKE-HICO-DET (For Instance-level HOI Recognition)

 We have released instance-level part-state annotation results on [HICO-DET](http://www-personal.umich.edu/~ywchao/hico/).

-All the 38,118 images in train set and 9,658 images in test set of HICO-DET dataset are labled with human body part states.
+We have labeled all the 38,118 images in train set of HICO-DET dataset.

 ### Dataset
-The labels are packaged in **Annotations/hico-det-instance-level.tar.gz**, you could use:
+The labels are packaged in **Annotations/hico-det-instance-level.tar.gz**, you can use:

     cd Annotations
     tar zxvf hico-det-instance-level.tar.gz

-to unzip them and get hico-det-training-set-instance-level.json and hico-det-testing-set-instance-level.json for train set and test set of HICO-DET respectively.
+to unzip them and get hico-det-training-set-instance-level.json for train set of HICO-DET respectively.
 More details about the format are shown in [Dataset format](Annotations/README.md).

 The HICO-DET dataset can be found here: [HICO](http://www-personal.umich.edu/~ywchao/hico/).